yalelibrary/linked-art-mapping/specs/md/type/type_090.md

 # 090 \(Locally Assigned LC-Type Call Number\)

-Classification or call number that is taken from Library of Congress Classification or LC Classification Additions and Changes.
+Classification or call number that is locally assigned, but based on the Library of Congress Classification scheme.

 Usage: ~5.1 million values